top of page

 2. Your mentee is capable of massively and productively transforming this text --with far less input from you than you might think.
 Give them the chance.
 Just as an example, the four people I mentioned at the top came back with spectacularly improved drafts after I gave them the same high-level advice I'm recommending to you.
 I didn't provide a single line edit on their text; they got to the next, more effective drafts on their own.
 These subsequent drafts were much closer to their goals, which is a far more appropriate time to consider line edits [7].

 3. Good writing takes time.
 You know that; your mentees need to learn that.
 Ideally, you're not modeling or approving for your mentees any last-minute-scramble writing efforts that could acutely, negatively impact their career or degree progress.
 These iterative drafting processes model how writing is thinking, writing is the work of science.
-Such experiences should happen with enough buffer time that developing writers perceive them as be learning experiences, not trauma.
+Such experiences should happen with enough buffer time that developing writers perceive them as learning experiences, not trauma.
 In other words, hopefully your mentees are in a position where they can recognize that if the draft text isn't compelling by the time it needs to be submitted/presented, it probably shouldn't be used yet.
-They should have the space to just need to keep working on it and/or plan for a longer drafting phase next time.
+They should have the space to just keep working on it and/or plan for a longer drafting phase next time.

 Need more support?